- Location: Wisconsin

-- Complete the sales person license application.
+- Complete the sales person Salesperson/Representative License Application (Form MV2184).
 Be sure your employer completes the bottom half.

-- Take the completed application to any Department of Motor Vehicle (DMV) service center along with cash or check to pay the application fee which generally falls below $20.
+- Take the completed application to any Wisconsin Division of Motor Vehicles (DMV) service center along with cash or check to pay the application fee which generally falls below $20.

 - While there, pass the written test.
 Test cost: $5.

 - The test, consisting of 50 questions, assesses your grip on Wisconsin laws pertaining to record-keeping, vehicle disclosure, purchase contracts, advertising, and titling and registering.
 You need to answer 40 or more correctly to pass.

 - The Wisconsin Department of Transportation's (WisDOT) Motor Vehicle Salesperson Manual serves as your best tutor.
 All exam questions are culled from this manual.

 - If you fail you must wait at least 1 day before trying again.